Marquette Michigan: The BEST 36 Hours in Marquette

 - Out of all Michigan Vacation Spots, Marquette might be one of the best and MOST VISITED!

 - Visiting Marquette in Winter?
-There are ski resorts near Marquette and IN Marquette.
+Go Ski at Marquette Mountain

 Michigan Vacation and more